vanitanaidu/vanitanaidu.github.io/_posts/2018-06-26-react_redux_glossary.markdown

 ***React State(component state) vs Redux State***

-In redux, all of our data is placed in 1 place; the state and this state(which is just a plain old javascript object) is stored in the Redux store.
+In redux, all of our data is placed in 1 place; the STATE.
+This state(which is just a plain old javascript object) is stored in the Redux store.
 We can access this state, by using the mapStateToProps in any of our components.
 So just remember that the redux state is stored globally in the Redux store.

 However, the react state which is also commonly known as the component state,  stores our data in the component’s state itself.
 If other components need to share this state, then you will have to pass it down through props, which means that your top level component in your app will hold the value of the state.
 If you want to learn more about the React and Redux state, I would recommend [this article](http://spin.atomicobject.com/2017/06/07/react-state-vs-redux-state/).
 The author Tyler Hoffman gives a very clear and detailed explanation differentiating the two types of states.

-***Reducers ***
+***Reducers***

 Now that we understand that an action updates the state, how do we connect the action and the state?
 We make the connection through a function called reducer.
 A reducer is basically a function with a switch and case statement that returns a piece of the redux state.
 So the action updates the state and the reducer returns the updated state.